lilikenel/lilikenel/README.md

 - 🌱 I’m currently learning HTML, CSS and Javascript
 - 🔭 I’m currently working on a simple chat app in Python
-- 🤔 I’m looking to learn as much as I can about network security concepts
+- 🤔 I’m looking to learn as much as I can about Cyber Security
 - ⚡ Fun fact: I enjoy video production and making music

 # Connect with me!